ibm-cloud-docs/cephaas/volume_view.md

 {: #viewall-vol-api}
 {: api}

-Make a `GET /volumes` call to retrieve and view a list of all volumes within your deployment.
+Make a `GET /volumes` request to retrieve and view a list of all volumes within your deployment.

 See the following example.